leedavidarmstrong/project-one/README.md

 ### 5. What is the relation between the weather conditions and the distance travelled when using Uber?
 @Lee and @Julian

 Additionally, we analysed the average distance per trip depending on the season as shown in the graph below.
-We can conclude that the average shows similar behaviour in most of the years having Winter with the shortest average distance and Authum with the longest average distance.
-The difference between the longest and shortest distance is around XXXX per year.
+We can conclude that the average shows similar behaviour in most of the years having Winter with the shortest average distance and Authum and Summer with the longest average distances.
 ![Fig6](https://github.com/leedavidarmstrong/project-one/assets/132871396/a967c9a6-1c4b-4e4c-afe2-cea04b5ce9c7)
 ### 6. What is the relation between the season and the usage of Uber?
 As shown in the graph below, the number of trips per season is consistent through the years.
 Spring and Autumn are the seasons of the year with higher usage of Uber while Winter is the season with fewer trips.